matheusmisumoto/evolution-code-highlight/README.md

 ## Styling

-The CSS is based on the `VS2015` highlight.js theme.
+The CSS is based on the `github-dark` highlight.js theme.
 It has some minor adjustments to adapt to the custom Evolution theme for WordPress used on my website.

 ---
 Developed with ☕ by [Matheus Misumoto](https://matheusmisumoto.dev) in Santos, Brazil